Nomenclature system for cultivated bananas

 |Stigma colour||Orange or rich yellow||Cream, pale yellow or pale pink|

 Before Simmonds and Shepherd's system, cultivated bananas were classified using the binomial nomenclature system developed by Carl Linneaus that is used to this day to name species.
 In fact Linneaus is the one who gave the name Musa paradisiaca to the banana.
 Being the first Linnean name given to a banana, Musa paradisiaca is technically the "type species" for the genus Musa.
-Except that the banana Linneaus described is a cultivar which, as specialists later noted, does not represent a species in any reasonable sense of the word.
-Nevertheless, this name and others that were proposed in its wake, continue to be used to designate cultivars despite the existence of the nomenclature system developed by Simmonds and Shepherd.
+Except that Musa paradisiaca, and Musa sapientum which Linnaeus later added to the genus, had been modeled after a Plantain and a Silk cultivar, respectively, and as such did not represent species in any reasonable sense of the word.
+Nevertheless, these names, and others that were proposed in their wake, continue to be used to designate cultivars despite the existence of the nomenclature system developed by Simmonds and Shepherd (see previous section).

 Over the years several authors based the taxonomy of bananas on Musa paradisiaca and Musa sapientum.
 Sometimes Musa sapientum was treated as a subspecies of Musa paradisiaca, but at other times botanical priority was ignored and Musa paradisiaca was treated as a subspecies of Musa sapientum.
 Moreover, since Musa paradisiaca is seedless, the subspecies seminifera was created in order to accommodate the wild seeded forms.
 Giving a seed-bearing wild species the status of subspecies to a seedless cultivar is a good example of the stultifying effect formal nomenclature has had on the crop's taxonomy.